-Current fiscal year Deferred tax assets 1,501
+Previous fiscal year Current fiscal year Deferred tax assets 1,501 1,709

 - (2) Information on the Content of Significant Accounting Estimates Pertaining to Identified Items - 1) Calculation method for amounts recorded in the consolidated financial statements for the current fiscal year.
 As for the recoverability of deferred tax assets, future taxable income to be generated within 5 years is estimated using the earning power based on the Group companies' business performance and other achievements in the past fiscal years as criteria, and deferred tax assets are calculated by multiplying deductible temporary differences with the effective statutory tax rate. - 2) Major assumptions used for the calculation of amounts recorded in the consolidated financial statements for the current fiscal year - The amount of deferred tax assets recorded is calculated by estimating taxable income of Group companies based on their business plans for the following fiscal year and profit before tax set out in the medium-term business plan, and based on the results of scheduling of future recovery.
-The estimates also take into account risk factors, including those related to COVID-19, and achievement of business plans in the past fiscal years. - 3) Impact on the consolidated financial statements for the following fiscal year and income taxes - deferred in the consolidated financial statements for the following fiscal year and thereafter may be affected.
+The estimates also take into account achievement of business plans in the past fiscal years. - 3) Impact on the consolidated financial statements for the following fiscal year for the following fiscal year and thereafter may be affected.

-If a revision of the above estimates and assumptions becomes necessary due to changes in uncertain future economic conditions, including the timing when the spread of COVID-19 will be contained, the amounts of deferred tax assets
+If a revision of the above estimates and assumptions becomes necessary due to changes in uncertain future economic conditions, the amounts of deferred tax assets and income taxes deferred in the consolidated financial statements